fogus/spiel/brettspiel/othellehto/README.markdown

 # End

-When the board is filled or the players mutually agree then the game ends.
+When the board is filled or the players mutually agree then the game ends and the score calculated.

+Othel Lehto is &copy; 2015 by Fogus.